 Patient Counseling Information

 Advise the patient to read the FDA-approved patient labeling (Medication Guide).

 A Medication Guide is required for distribution with AUBAGIO.

 Inform patients that AUBAGIO may increase liver enzymes and that their liver enzymes will be checked before starting AUBAGIO and for at least 6 months while they are taking AUBAGIO.
 Advise patients that they should contact their physician if they have any unexplained nausea, vomiting, abdominal pain, fatigue, anorexia, or jaundice and/or dark urine.

 - Inform patients that based on animal studies, AUBAGIO may cause fetal harm.

-- Advise women of childbearing potential of the need for effective contraception during AUBAGIO treatment and until completion of an accelerated elimination procedure.
+- Advise females of reproductive potential of the need for effective contraception during AUBAGIO treatment and until completion of an accelerated elimination procedure.
 Advise them that an accelerated elimination procedure can be used at any time after the discontinuation of AUBAGIO.

 Advise patients that AUBAGIO may stay in the blood for up to 2 years after the last dose and that an accelerated elimination procedure may be used if needed.